How to find us in Exeter

 By air

-Most international flights arrive at London Heathrow (180 miles from Exeter), however, there are several flights daily from Paris and Amsterdam to Bristol Airport (66 miles from Exeter).
-New flight routes to Exeter Airport (two miles from the Met Office) are regularly introduced.
-Flybe flies direct from Exeter Airport to Paris Charles De Gaulle Airport and Amsterdam.
+Most international flights arrive at London Heathrow (180 miles from Exeter), however, there are several flights daily from Paris and Amsterdam to Bristol Airport (66 miles from Exeter) as well as flights to and from Exeter Airport.

 From Exeter Airport